James Milson: 1814 Quarantine Station

 The uninhabited land on the North Shore off which Surry anchored, and on which the persons who had arrived on the ship were allowed to land and set up camp during the time of their Quarantine, was the 120-acre headland owned by Campbell that included Milsons Point and Kirribilli Point.
 Thus this headland was the first site in Australia to be used for quarantine purposes.
 This is known because three typhoid victims from Surry were buried there with their graves being in the area that later became Milson's orchard.
 These graves are stated to be the site of the first burials on the North Shore.
 They are shown on MAP 3 in this article, a part of the 1840s map of the area.
 The notation on the map says "Spot where three of the Surry's crew are interred".
 One of those buried is known to have been the ship's surgeon who attended the typhoid victims.
 In 1925-26 when homes were being demolished for the construction of the Sydney Harbour Bridge, the gravestones were found being used as hearthstones in cottages in what is now Bradfield Park (located approximately 50 metres west of the location of the graves shown on the early map), and included the gravestone of the surgeon.

 The 42 deaths before the ship anchored, plus the 3 graves brings the death toll to 45 (assuming that the 3 graves were all for deaths that occurred after the ship anchored).
 Bateson, however, states that there were a total of 51 deaths before the quarantine was lifted and lists the additional 9 deaths as the 2nd Mate, the boatswain, an additional 4 seaman, an additional 2 soldiers, and the surgeon.

 Thomas Raine was a junior officer on board the Surry.
 The epidemic of typhus left him the only surviving officer.
 He subsequently commanded her for the next three voyages (1816, 1819, 1823).

-Raine's grandson Tom Raine founded Raine and Horne, an Australian real estate franchise in 1883.
+Raine's grandson Tom Raine founded Raine & Horne, an Australian real estate franchise in 1883.
 There is a memorial to Raine slightly to the west of the Jeffrey Street Wharf.

 The family tradition is that Milson lived on this land from the time of his marriage in 1810, and that Milson gave permission for the victims from Surry to be buried there in 1814.
 That this piece of land was used for a strictly enforced place of quarantine is proof, however, that the 120 acres was uninhabited in 1814, that James Milson did not live there at that time, and that the graves were already in place before Milson moved there and started to build his orchard.